Exitsipo

 In depth

 For VCs, the IPO is not the cash-out moment most founders imagine.
 Preferred shares auto-convert to common at the listing.
-Underwriter lockups, typically 180 days, prevent insiders from selling.
+Underwriter lockups, commonly 180 days, prevent insiders from selling.
 The fund's DPI does not move on listing day.
 It moves when shares are distributed in kind to LPs or sold into the open market once lockup releases.

 The IPO path is selected when a company is too large to be acquired cleanly, when the founders want to retain control through a high-vote share class, or when the public market is paying a premium to private secondaries.
 It is also the only exit path that produces durable independence rather than absorption.